Growth next year to be better than IMF projections: CEA | Business

 On high debt-to-GDP ratio, he said, sustainability is not a concern and it may reduce with asset monetisation.

-India can use asset monetisation proceeds to whittle down it's debt and that will help improve the credit rating, that can be the best fiscal stimulus we can provide, he added.
+India can use asset monetisation proceeds to whittle down stock of debt and that will help improve the credit rating, he said.

+''If we improve our credit rating and bring down the cost of capital, that will be the best stimulus we can provide to the economy via fiscal policy,'' he said.

+Fiscal consolidation is needed in the Asia Pacific region to bring inflation down, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)